-The water inlet structure is a wet well.
+The water inlet structure is proposed to be a wet well.
 It will be constructed on the shore edge, allowing water to be drawn in from approximately 4m below sea level to supply the reverse osmosis plant.
 This structure, in concept design, is proposed to be a narrow V-channel cut into the foreshore in which a pipe will be placed.
 The well will be formed through drilling and blasting to create the well, inserting the piping, and backfilling with a larger uniform fill to protect it from sea ice pressure and icebergs.
-A small hut will be placed on top to house the pumps (Figure 35).
+A small hut will be placed on top to house the pumps (Figure 41).
+As the design progresses, the potential for foreshore erosion will be taken into consideration.

-Figure 35: Concept view of water intake showing the cut channel, pipe lay and pump hut.
+Figure 41: Concept view of water intake showing the cut channel, pipe lay and pump hut.